gke/uavp-mods/_README_DSM2_ETC.txt

 If necessary edit the section of irq.c marked as EDIT HERE -> to reflect the actual order for your Tx/Rx combination.
 Do this by changing only the NewKx names.

-Finally for your particular mix to work you must have the Throttle Bit set under UAVPSet.
+Finally for your particular mix to work you must have Ch3 selected for Throttle under UAVPSet.
 Make sure you do a write to update it on the UAVP board.

+For the particular combination of the DSM2 signaling,  DX7 Tx and AR7000 Rx the servo channels which must be connected to the UAVP board are known to be:

+   * Aileron, Gear, Aux2 and Rudder

 Greg Egan Nov 2008